 As your Mandarin skills increase, you will inevitably receive compliments from Chinese friends.
 Chinese people appreciate modesty, so learning how to respond is a good idea.

 The phrase nálǐ nálǐ? literally means “Where? where?”.
-It imply’s that you are not sure what your teacher/friend is talking about.
-It also gives your friend a chance to heap more praise on you.
+It implies that you feel that the praise is unwarranted.
+It also gives your friend an opportunity to heap more praise on you.